avocado-framework/avocado/docs/source/WritingTests.rst

         job.main()

 This is about the simplest test you can write for avocado (at least, one using the avocado APIs).
+An avocado test is basically a class that inherits from :mod:`avocado.test.Test` and could have any name you might like (we'll trust you'll choose a good name).

 Note that the test object provides you with a number of convenience attributes, such as ``self.log``, that lets you log debug, info, error and warning messages.
 Also, we note the parameter passing system that avocado provides:
 We frequently want to pass parameters to tests, and we can do that through what